maiself/gnome-shell-extension-invert-color/README.md

 To make the ZIP for the GNOME Shell Extension website:

-1. Make a copy of the directory or clone it to a new place.
-2. `rm -rf .git`
-3. `zip true-color-invert@jackkenney.zip * **/*`
-4. Upload to the GNOME website for review.
+1. `sh build.sh`
-5. Tag `main` at that time with a release tag according to the revisions made.
+2. Tag `main` at that time with a release tag according to the revisions made.